ssiccha/ideas/exercises-ideas/permutation-groups.md

   Let $G$ have a generating set of size $d$.
 Then $H$ has a generating set of size $\leq d$.

+# Easy
+- Let $G = C_n$ be cyclic group.
+How small is the smallest faithfull permutation representation in general?
+  Idea: If $n$ is prime then regular one is the only faithfull transitive permutation representation.

 #
 - matrix group given.
 Using the permutation action on natural module is inefficient.
 Why?